Asynchronous muscles: Insect flight

 Miniaturization of insects leads to high wingbeat frequencies with midges reaching wingbeat frequencies of 1000 Hz.
 Because of their high force production and efficiency, asynchronous muscles are used to power insect flight in 75% of species.
 These insects possess two pairs of antagonistic asynchronous muscles that produce the majority of the power required for flight.
 These muscles are oriented such that as one pair contracts, it deforms the thorax and stretches the other pair, causing the second pair to contract.
 The same thoracic deformations oscillate the wings.
 By utilizing the elastic thorax to store and return energy during wing deceleration and subsequent acceleration, Drosophila is able to reduce energetic costs by 10%.
 This leads to a highly-efficient resonant system.

 When wingbeat frequencies match the resonant frequency of the muscle-thorax system, flight is most efficient.
 In order to change wingbeat frequencies to avoid obstacles or generate more lift, insects use smaller "control" muscles such as the pleurosternal muscles to stiffen the thorax.
 From the equations in the Resonant properties section, it is clear that the natural frequency of the system increases with stiffness.
 Therefore, modulating the stiffness of the thorax leads to changes in wingbeat frequency.

 Mammalian hearts

 Although heart muscles are not strictly asynchronous, they exhibit delayed stretch activation properties.
 As cardiac muscle is lengthened, there is an instantaneous rise in force caused by elastic, spring-like elements in the muscle.
 After a time delay, the muscle generates a second rise in force, which is caused by delayed stretch activation as seen in purely asynchronous muscle.
 This property benefits heart function by maintaining papillary muscle tension during the entire systolic cycle well after the electrical wave has passed.
 Through stretch activation, the heart can rapidly adapt to changes in heart rates.

+Cicadas

+The tymbal muscles of cicadas are asynchronous.
+Tymbal muscles are found in the abdomen of male cicadas and used to produce sound.
+The muscles are attached to a ribbed piece of cuticle, so when the muscles contract, the tymbal cuticular membrane buckles producing a sound pulse.
+Some species of cicadas use aynchronous muscles, while other species use synchronous muscles.